James E. “Gibby” Gibbons, Sharpsville, PA

 His wife, the former Mary D. Bayuk, whom he married August 5, 1950, passed away on March 7, 2010.

-He is survived by a daughter, Maureen E. Wilson, of Sharpsville; a son, Patrick F. Gibbons and his wife Betsy, of Rocky River, Ohio; two grandchildren, Shana Wilson Schuler and her husband Jim and Jonathan Wilson.
+He is survived by a daughter, Maureen E. Wilson of Sharpsville; a son, Patrick F. Gibbons and his wife, Betsy, of Rocky River, Ohio and two grandchildren, Shana Wilson Schuler and her husband, Jim and Jonathan Wilson.

-The family suggests memorial contributions be directed to either the St. Bartholomew Church Food Pantry or the Holy Name Society, 311 West Ridge Avenue in Sharpsville, Pennsylvania 16150.
+The family suggests memorial contributions be directed to either the St. Bartholomew Church Food Pantry or the Holy Name Society, 311 West Ridge Avenue in Sharpsville, PA 16150.

 Calling hours will be from 6:00 – 8:00 p.m. on Monday, November 25, 2019 at J. Bradley McGonigle Funeral Home and Crematory, Inc., 1090 East State Street in Sharon.